borriellogiuann/NCX/README.md

 2. **Browse Countries:** Scroll through the list to find the country you're interested in.
 Tap on any country to view its details.

 3. **Explore Country Details:** Once you've selected a country, explore various details such as its capital, population, area, language, currency, and more.

+4. **Random Flag Generator:** Visit "Random Flag" section to generate random flags and its country name.

 ## Future Plans